JackerGao/Machine-Learning/README.md

 II.
 Credit-model goal.

-  Modeling the bid-overdue rate and bid-return rate in special days, obtain Credit models to predict bid-overdue rate and bid-return in given days,such as 7 days or 30 days based on specific requirements.
+  Model the bid-overdue rate and bid-return rate in special days, obtain Credit models to predict bid-overdue rate and bid-return in given days, such as 7 days or 30 days based on specific requirements.

 III.Implemention architecture.